Croatia Island Hopping: Our 1-Week Sail Croatia Adriatic Sea Cruise by JetSettingFools.com

 Captain Jure stands on bow of ship at Stiniva Beach on Vis Island, Croatia

 TIPS: At the end of the week, guests can choose to leave tips for the Crew and the On-Board Rep. The crew splits theirs, while the rep is tipped separately.
-On the last day, envelopes are provided in each room for guests to leave tips anonymously.
-Gratuities are accepted in cash using the local currency of Croatia since 2023, the Euro.
+On the last day, envelopes are provided in each room to leave tips anonymously.
+Gratuities are accepted in cash using the local currency of Croatia, the Euro.

 Croatia Island Hopping aboard Almissa with Sail Croatia